tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 ```

 Obviously there are lots of missing pieces in the above.
 A real parser would need to give us more information in the case of failure, so a `Maybe` is not really a sufficiently rich type to package the result.
-Also, a real language would need to be able to handle alternatives - e.g. `minus` or `plus`.
-We will revisit all of the ideas with a more feature rich set of [parser combinators later](/parsercombinators).
+Also, a real language would need to be able to handle alternatives - e.g. `minus` or `plus`, as well as expressions with an arbitrary number of terms.
+We will revisit all of these topics with a more feature rich set of [parser combinators later](/parsercombinators).